MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsBatchPolicyAssignmentOperation.md

 ```

 ### Example 2
-In this example, the batch of users is read from a text file containing user object ids (guids).
+In this example, the batch of users is read from a text file containing user object IDs (guids).

 ```
 $user_ids = Get-Content .\users_ids.txt